 This will build all the necessary projects and finally run the tf_tutorials_example_trainer.exe program, which verifies things such as creating a session and training a simple graph.
 If everything worked, it should look like this:

 Now that we’ve got our compiled set of libraries, we want to consume them in a Windows Runtime Component project.

-As stated here, copy the following preprocessor directives from the tf_tutorials_example_trainer project into your Runtime Component project:
+As stated in this article by Joe Antognini, copy the following preprocessor directives from the tf_tutorials_example_trainer project into your Runtime Component project:

 In order to locate all the necessary headers, add the following entries to the “Additional Include Directories” under your project settings under C/C++ -> General:

 The final step to include TensorFlow in your component is the linking part.
 We’ll link TensorFlow statically in our Runtime Component project.

 Now it’s time to locate the generated .lib files for each project directory in the \Release folder and copy them to a place where your project will search for them by configuring “Additional Library Directories” in your project settings.

 Also, add the following additional dependencies in your project settings under Linker -> Input: